She asked . . .

 How does it work in the real-world?
 There are so many technicalities and complexities with this topic.
 I just don’t know where to spend the little time that I have for this.
 What do I need to know, or do, to be able to sell my small business someday?
 What’s the practical answer?

 Great question.
-Let's set the technical fog aside and look at the real-world information every small business owner needs to get comfortable with if they want to sell their business someday . . .
+Let’s set the technical fog aside and look at the real-world information every small business owner needs to know if they want to sell their business someday . . .

 The Odds Are Against You

 This might seem like a discouraging place to start, but success begins with understanding the landscape, and the environment here is working against you.
 Less than 20% of small businesses will sell successfully.
 In contrast, most owners assume they will be able to sell their business.
 This gap between reality and expectation destroys more sales than anything else.

 You can make a sale happen, but you need to know it is an uphill journey requiring focused commitment.
 Misplaced optimism will kill your chance to sell.

 It’s time to put on your climbing gear.

 To sell a business, you need to have a business that a buyer is able to, and wants to, buy.
 Knowing if you have that requires a change in perspective from an owner’s view to a buyer’s view.
 This viewpoint change is not easy or natural for an owner.
 It forces us to think differently about our business.
 This does not happen accidentally.
 It requires intention.
 You must stop on a regular basis, realign your thinking, and ask: